If you’re wanting to learn how to do keyword research for SEO, then this guide will cover everything you need to know!

 The auto suggest feature of both Google and YouTube is a great place to start.

-Both of the above examples work the same way, where Google and YouTube are showing you related keywords that users have searched for.
+This works the same way on both platforms, where Google and YouTube are showing you related keywords that users have searched for.

 This can be a quick and easy way to find relevant terms to a core topic that might otherwise be missed when using tools like SEMrush, Answer the Public and the Google Keyword Planner.